 David remains a prominent member of the Newlyn Society of Artists (NSA).

-The Newlyn Society of Artists Originally formed in 1896, previous NSA members have included Stanhope Forbes, Alfred Munnings, Laura Knight, Dod Procter, Peter Lanyon, Patrick Heron and Terry Frost.
+The Newlyn Society of Artists was originally formed in 1896 and previous NSA members have included Stanhope Forbes, Alfred Munnings, Dame Laura Knight, Dod Procter, Peter Lanyon, Patrick Heron and Terry Frost.

 Today the NSA remains an intrinsic part of the Arts in the UK.
-It is a diverse group of approximately 85 professional contemporary British artists working across all disciplines from painting and sculpture to performance.
+It is a diverse group of approximately 85 professional contemporary British artists working across all disciplines from painting and sculpture to performance art.

 The work of NSA artists has often had a global reach and at the last count at least a dozen have been Royal Academicians.